Bomi Lake © Sahmeditor

 Foreigners are advised to travel only in an organised tour and never venture out alone.
-Gangs of former combatants are known to walk around the poorer areas of Monrovia while women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
-Health care facilities are sparse and diseases such as typhoid and malaria are very common.
+Gangs of former combatants are known to walk around the poorer areas of Monrovia causing trouble, and women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
+Health care facilities are limited and diseases such as typhoid and malaria are common.
 Travellers are advised to take care with their personal hygiene, as there are many health risks involved in everyday situations.

 Become our Liberia Travel Expert